Urological Supplies Quarterly Results of Targeted Probe and Educate Review - JD DME

 Urological Supplies Quarterly Results of Targeted Probe and Educate Review

-The Jurisdiction D, DME MAC, Medical Review Department is conducting a Targeted Probe and Educate (TPE) review of HCPCS code(s) A4351, A4352 and A4353.
-The quarterly edit effectiveness results from January 2024 - March 2024 are as follows:
+The Jurisdiction D, DME MAC, Medical Review Department is conducting a Targeted Probe and Educate (TPE) review of HCPCS code(s) A4351, A4352, and A4353 as well as any additional codes on the claim for the related policy.
+The quarterly edit effectiveness results from July 2025 – September 2025 are as follows:

 Top Medical Necessity Denial Reasons